 Prevention and Treatment:

 While there are many excellent ways to help horses overcome separation anxiety, prevention is equally important, and steps can be taken to prevent horses from developing intense social bonds in the first place.
-Steps for prevention can include systematically exposing young horses to separation from their companions at an early stage.
-Getting them used to the comings and goings of their herd mates in an organised gradual way while they are young can help them adjust to such behaviors that may become routine later during their working life.
-If a young horse seems stressed by separation, it can be exposed to gradually increasing distances of separation, avoiding any explosive panic events that might set the horse up for future panic.
+Steps for prevention can include systematically exposing young horses to separation from their companions at an early age.
+Getting them used to the comings and goings of their herd mates in an organised gradual way while they are young can help them adjust to such behaviours.
+If a young horse seems stressed by separation, it can be exposed to gradually increasing distances of separation, avoiding any situation that might set the horse up for future panic.

-Some horse owners have found great success in pairing anxious horses with other animal companions, including smaller ponies, goats, donkeys, chickens and dogs etc. It has been found that many horses find comfort in the presence of other animals and this approach can successfully be seen working on horses that suffer separation anxiety whilst stabled or during transport.
+Some horse owners have found pairing anxious horses with other companion animals including smaller ponies, goats, donkeys and chickens can help.
+It has been found that many horses find comfort in the presence of other animals and this has been seen to work on horses that suffer separation anxiety whilst stabled or during transport.

-Regarding medications and supplements there are no long-term quick fixes for separation anxiety in horses.
-However, some medications used to calm horses, such as Ranvets’ Calm Paste that contains ingredients such as Tryptophan, Magnesium and B-Vitamin can prove to be helpful.
-To be most effective, behaviour modification exercises and medication programs for separation anxiety should be tailored specifically to address the behaviour and requirements of your horse on an individual basis.
+Regarding medications and supplementations there are no quick fixes for separation anxiety in horses.
+However, some supplements used to calm horses, such as Ranvet’s Calm Paste that contains ingredients such as Tryptophan, Magnesium and B-Vitamin can prove to be helpful when taking your horse out to competitions or transporting them, alternatively daily supplementation of something such as Ranvet’s Settle’em Plus can prove to be very effective in helping to relax a nervous horse.
+Behaviour modification exercises and medication programs for separation anxiety should be tailored specifically to address the behaviour and requirements of your horse on an individual basis.